shadan30/joblisting/README.md

 ## MongoDB
 * **Standalone**
-* Import the data from jsondata file in mongoDB for some raw data.
+* Import the data from jsondata file in JobPost collection of telusko database in mongoDB for some raw data.
+* Import the data from UserDetailsJson file in User collection of telusko database in mongoDB for some raw data.

 ## Architecture

 - joblisting-commons -> Contains POJOs and global exception handling.
 - joblisting-database -> Data access layer.
 - joblisting-core -> Contains configurations, controllers, services, and acts as the application starter
-- joblisting-security -> Security features (yet to be fully defined).
+- joblisting-security ->
+    - First, implemented authentication from properties file
+    - Second, implemented authentication from database users

 ## Module dependency